L400-RTI/Training-material/modules/02 - Real-Time Hub.md

 **Use cases include:**

 - Uploading large CSVs or JSON blobs
-- Parallel ingest from many Event Hubs or Kafka paReal-Time Intelligencetions
+- Parallel ingest from many Event Hubs or Kafka partitions
 - Reducing contention on high-throughput KQL tables

 ---